friedhardware/TorrentDirectories/README.md

 /path/to/movie2,movie2.torrent,2024-03-15T14:35:00
 ```

+When using the batch command with an output directory:
+1. All torrent files are created in the output directory
+2. The manifest file is stored in the output directory by default

 ### Safety Features

 - Append-only writes for data integrity
 - Immediate entry recording after successful torrent creation
 - Header validation on file load
 - Backup creation before modifications
+- Output directory creation if it doesn't exist
 - Validation states:
   1. Fresh start (no manifest)
   2. Perfect match (all torrents exist)